+You spent a lot of time planning your wedding day.
+So it's only reasonable that you want to actually enjoy it—especially in the moment.
+But, if you're not careful to stay present, stress and worry can take precedence over enjoying the fruits of your labor, warns wedding planner Jaclyn Fisher.
 "At the end of the day, the most important part of a wedding is the celebration of your love and beginning of your life together," she says.
 "Brides need to remember that when they start to get distracted and stressed.
 If they don't stay present, their wedding day will go by in a flash without the bride actually experiencing or enjoying it."

 With that in mind, here are seven expert-approved tips to help you stay in the moment.

 If you're used to wearing flats, your wedding could be a real pain—and we mean that literally—making it tough to think about anything other than your aching feet.
-But beyond breaking in your shoes, Fisher recommends making sure you'll feel comfortable from head-to-toe at your wedding.
+But beyond breaking in your shoes, Fisher recommends making sure you'll feel comfortable from head to toe at your wedding.
 "It will be impossible to enjoy your first dance if you can't stop thinking about your strapless bra that's digging into your chest or the painful blister on the back of your foot," she warns.

 There is so much to do in the days leading up to your wedding.
-But rather than leave them to the last minute, Fisher recommends tackling them as early as possible so that the stress of your last-minute DIY projects doesn't linger on your wedding day.
+But rather than leave them for the last minute, Fisher recommends tackling them as early as possible so that the stress of your last-minute DIY projects doesn't linger on your wedding day.
 "Make sure your programs, escort cards, welcome bags, and DIY projects are done well before the week of your wedding," she says.
 "Setting the tone with a calm, restful week will put you in the right mindset to be stress-free and present on your wedding day."

-4. Take time to yourselves after the ceremony.
+4. Take Time to Yourselves After the Ceremony

-5. Hug your parents.
+5. Hug Your Parents